-We hereby consent to the incorporation by reference, in this Registration Statement on Form S-1, of our report dated December 15, 2008, with respect to the financial statements of Arrowhead Research Corporation and Subsidiaries appearing in the Company's Annual Report on Form 10-K for the year ended September 30, 2008, and to the reference to our Firm under the caption "Experts" in the Prospectus.
+We hereby consent to the incorporation by reference, in this Amendment No. 1 to Registration Statement on Form S-1 of our report dated December 15, 2008, with respect to the financial statements of Arrowhead Research Corporation and Subsidiaries appearing in the Company's Annual Report on Form 10-K for the year ended September 30, 2008, and to the reference to our Firm under the caption "Experts" in the Prospectus.

-Rose, Snyder & Jacobs A Corporation of Certified Public Accountants
+/s/ Rose, Snyder & Jacobs Rose, Snyder & Jacobs A Corporation of Certified Public Accounts

-Encino, California August 13, 2009
+Encino, California August 26, 2009